zeusdeux/screenie/Readme.md

 - `viewportWidth` (_optional_) - width of the headless Chrome instance
 - `viewportHeight` (_optional_) - height of the headless Chrome instance
 - `fullPage` (_optional_) - take a full page screenshot or not.
 Valid values are `true` and `false`.
-  Only application when no selector is provided.
+  Only used when no selector is provided.
-- `omitBackground` (_optional_) - hides default white background and allows capturing screenshots with transparency
+- `omitBackground` (_optional_) - hides default white background and allows capturing screenshots with transparency.
+Valid values are `true` and `false`.

 #### Note